jonlpersson/ed-latimore/site/_posts/2021-03-12-the-book-of-five-rings-10-best-quotes-and-ideas.md

 Aim to develop your perception so you aren’t fooled by what the world shows you.

-### Change your perspective to solve problems
+## 5) Change your perspective to solve problems

 > **In strategy it is important to see distant things as if they were close and to take a distanced view of close things.**

-When you can perceive a thing from all angles and distances, then all mysteries about it will vanish.
+When you can perceive a thing from all angles and distances, all mysteries will vanish.
 Many people become stuck in their perception and are thus limited.
 It becomes impossible for them to ever see to understand a situation or person.

 It may feel like more work to take a closer look when viewing from afar or to zoom out and in close, but it’s in this diligence of inspecting your surroundings that you’re able to learn as much as you can about them.